Hugh-Kumbi/Cybersecurity-Portfolio/VI. Tcpdump & Wireshark/Instructions.md

   * Use filters to inspect detailed packet data.
 2. Achieve an important milestone on your journey toward understanding how to use network packet analysis tools to examine network traffic.

+# Capturing and Filtering Network Traffic with tcpdump

+> Please visit this [link](https://www.coursera.org/learn/detection-and-response) for further information.

+## Scenario

+In this scenario, you’re a network analyst who needs to use `tcpdump` to capture and analyze live network traffic from a Linux virtual machine.

+The lab starts with your user account, called `analyst`, already logged in to a Linux terminal.

+Your Linux user's home directory contains a sample packet capture file that you will use at the end of the lab to answer a few questions about the network traffic that it contains.

+## Task 1: Identify Network Interfaces

+In this task, you must identify the network interfaces that can be used to capture network packet data.

+## Task 2: Inspect the Network Traffic of a Network Interface with Tcpdump

+In this task, you must use `tcpdump` to filter live network packet traffic on an interface.

+### Exploring network packet details

+In this example, you’ll identify some of the properties that `tcpdump` outputs for the packet capture data you’ve just seen.

+## Task 3: Capture Network Traffic with Tcpdump

+In this task, you will use `tcpdump` to save the captured network data to a packet capture file.

+## Task 4: Filter the Captured Packet Data

+In this task, use `tcpdump` to filter data from the packet capture file you saved previously.